Inter-Professional Studies in Health - Disability and Rehab Northern Ireland

 What You'll Study:

-You'll earn a total of 3 credits on the Inter-Professional Studies in Health, Disability and Rehab program.
+You'll earn a total of 3 credits on the Inter-Professional Studies in Health, Rehabilitation, and Education program.
 Everyone who participates on the program will take the same course.
 The program is led and the course taught by Dr. Janice Vance from Pitt’s School for Health and Rehab Science.
 Dr. Vance is a native of Northern Ireland and has developed amazing professional network in both Northern Ireland and Ireland.
 The course will be taught in English and will be comprised of lectures, guest speakers, city tours, cultural activities and professional site visits to hospitals and clinics.
 In these courses you will study:

 • Inter-disciplinary clinical practice and research